AnRanScheme/MagiTabBarController/README.md

 ## Demo

-You can download and build MagiTabBarControllerExample project, and you will find more examples to use ESTabBarController, and also more examples to customize UITabBar。
+You can download and build MagiTabBarControllerExample project, and you will find more examples to use MagiTabBarController, and also more examples to customize UITabBar。

 ## Usage